 Group 1 (LHC) is liquid at ambient condition.
-Group 2 and 3 fuels are converted into the more energy dense transport form either via pressurization, cooling or reaction with a carrier3 (latter only relevant for H2).
+Group 2 and 3 fuels are converted into the more energy dense transport form either via pressurization, cooling or reaction with a carrier3 (latter only relevant for H_2).
 The advantages and disadvantages for each of these packing methods are listed in Table 3 below.

-2 Might be a combination of cooling and pressurization
+$^{^{\}rm 2}$ Might be a combination of cooling and pressurization

-3 See definition/description in 1.4.3 and Table 1-4
+$^{^{\}rm 3}$ See definition/description in 1.4.3 and Table 1-4

-Pressurized Cooled Carrier 3 (only H 2) Advantages Low compression loss Low transportation loss High volumetric energy density compared with compressed gas Higher volumetric energy density compared with both CH2 and LH2 Stored at ambient condition Existing infrastructure can be used Neglectable transport and standby loss Long term storage without loss Disadvantages Low volumetric energy density requiring many tours if transported with trucks/ships.
-Cost intensive as high amount of steel is required due to the high pressure (thick tank walls) Capital cost of installing refrigeration/cryogenic unit High conversion loss Normally high loss when transferring fluid from one vessel to another (all surfaces must be kept cold) Boil off (or cooling or highly isolated) under transportation/standby Safety - less flammable fluid Capital cost of installing conversion unit High conversion loss Extra transport fuel as weight of carrier must be transported too (both forth and back)
+Pressurized Cooled Carrier3 (only H_2) Advantages Low compression loss Low transportation loss High volumetric energy density compared with compressed gas Higher volumetric energy density compared with both CH2 and LH2 Stored at ambient condition Existing infrastructure can be used Neglectable transport and standby loss Long term storage without loss Safety - less flammable fluid Disadvantages Low volumetric energy density requiring many tours if transported with trucks/ships.
+Cost intensive as high amount of steel is required due to the high pressure (thick tank walls) Capital cost of installing refrigeration/cryogenic unit High conversion loss Normally high loss when transferring fluid from one vessel to another (all surfaces must be kept cold) Boil off (or cooling or highly isolated) under transportation/standby Capital cost of installing conversion unit High conversion loss Extra transport fuel as weight of carrier must be transported too (both forth and back)